 The second way to prepare the operating section of the statement of cash flows is called the indirect method.
 This method depends on the accrual accounting method in which the accountant records revenues and expenses at times other than when cash was paid or received—meaning that these accrual entries and adjustments cause the cash flow from operating activities to differ from net income.

-Essentially, the accountant will convert net income to actual cash flow by de-accruing it through a process of identifying any non-cash expenses for the period from the income statement.
+Essentially, the accountants will convert net income to actual cash flow by de-accruing it through a process of identifying any non-cash expenses for the period from the income statement.
 The most common and consistent of these are depreciation, the reduction in the value of an asset over time, and amortization, the spreading of payments over multiple periods.

-HOW TO INTERPRET A CASH FLOW STATEMENT
+HOW TO INTERPRET THE CASH FLOW STATEMENT

 Whenever you review any financial statement, you should consider it from a business perspective.
 Financial documents are designed to provide insight into the financial health and status of an organization.